atom0s/XiPackets/world/client/0x0082/README.md

 > [!NOTE]
 > This is a special GM-related packet!

-This packet was used with the GM command `//slist`.
+This packet is used with the GM command `//slist`.
 The purpose of this packet is unknown.

 ## Packet Layout